Alveo/pyalveo/readme.rst

 Documentation
 -------------

-This file provides only an introduction to this module.
-Full documentation can be found at ./documentation/index.html
+This page provides an introduction to this module.
+Full documentation can be found at :doc:`modules`.

 To get started immediately, download your ``alveo.config`` file from the Alveo web interface, place it in your home directory, then call ``pyalveo.Client()`` to obtain a Client instance configured with your API key.

 Classes
 -------

 Below are short summaries of each class included in the ``pyalveo`` module.
-For complete documentation, see documentation/index.html

 **Client**